SpakowitzLab/chromo/docs/source/index.rst

        nz = n_bins_z
    )

 ..
-Tip:: See demos for setup, execution, and analysis of full simulations.
+Tip:: See example notebooks and validations for setup, execution, and analysis of full simulations.
+Specific analyses, such as extracing physical parameters from simulation outputs, analyzing average reader protein binding states, and generating contact maps, are included in the :code:`analyses` directory.

 |